danieldynesius/covid/README.md

 # Europe Wastewater Data Viz - EARLY WIP
 This is a work in progress to visualize Swedish covid wastewater data.
-!DONT MAKE INTERPRETATIONS ON THIS GRAPHS YET!
+!DONT MAKE INTERPRETATIONS ON THESE GRAPHS YET!

 ## Please Note